superggbond/Multi-context-TWAS/README.md

 3.3
 ```

+## 2.2 GReX modeling using SuSiE (alternative method)
+SuSiE (Sum of Single Effects) is one of the most popular models for sparse multiple regression.
+It can also be applied for GReX modeling.

+SuSiE model can be implemented by the R package ```txt susieR ```.

 ## 3. Perform single-context TWAS
 In order to conduct the multi-context TWAS, we first need to perform the single-context TWAS on each condition using S-PrediXcan.
 In addition to the GWAS summary statistics, S-PrediXcan also requires the inputs of cis-SNP weights as a .db file and the LD reference file.
 Sample scripts to generate the cis-SNP weights .db file are provided as [prep_dbfile.R](https://github.com/superggbond/Multi-context-TWAS/blob/main/prep_dbfile.R), and the sample scripts to generate the LD reference file are provided as [prep_LDref.R](https://github.com/superggbond/Multi-context-TWAS/blob/main/prep_LDref.R).